FoKss-LTS/PiHoleWidgets/README.md

 ###### Personalize your widget

-You can set your Widget size or layout by accessing the Widget configuration panel in Settings (Restart needed).
+You can set your Widget size, layout, and theme by accessing the Widget configuration panel in Settings (Restart needed for some changes).

 ![img_10.png](Readme_imgs/img_10.png)

+**Available options:**
+- **Size:** Small, Medium, Large, XXL, Full Screen
+- **Layout:** Horizontal, Square
+- **Theme:** Dark, Light

 ### Installation Options

 #### Option 1: Download Pre-built Installers (Recommended)

-Download the latest installer for your platform from the [Releases page](https://github.com/foxy999/PiHoleWidgets/releases):
+Download the latest installer for your platform from the [Releases page](https://github.com/FoKss-LTS/PiHoleWidgets/releases):

 - **Windows:** Download the Windows portable `.zip`, unzip it, and run `PiHole-Widgets.exe`
 - **macOS:** Download and run the `.pkg` installer